Top 10 Benefits of Fleet Management

 If your fleet operates within Canada or the contiguous United States, you’re legally required to abide by the International Fuel Trade Agreement (IFTA).
 1

-• Apply for an IFTA license – This must be done in your home state—the place where the vehicle is registered and the fleet is managed.
+- Apply for an IFTA license – This must be done in your home state—the place where the vehicle is registered and the fleet is managed by the corresponding fleet operator.

-Fleet management systems help simplify the documentation and reporting processes, making it easier to file quarterly reports and ensure that you are paying the right amount of taxes.
+Efficient fleet management companies help simplify the documentation and reporting processes, making it easier to file quarterly reports and ensure that you are paying the right amount of taxes.
+Interested in learning more about who qualifies for the fuel tax credit?
+Read our blog about it.

 #6 Managing Preventative Maintenance